abertelrud/swift-evolution/proposals/NNNN-swiftpm-extensible-build-tools.md

 )
 ```

 The `using` parameter of the executable target applies the SwiftGenExtension extension to the build of the target.
-This causes the extension to be invoked for the target and causes the commands it defines to be run at the appropriate point in the build, based on the capabilities it vends.
+This causes the extension to be invoked for the target, and causes the commands it defines to be run at the appropriate point in the build (based on the capabilities it vends).

 In this case the extension is provided by an external package, so the form of `.extension()` that provides a package name is used.
 This is directly analogous to the `.product()` form of regular target dependencies.